meteostat/dev/src/api/point/climate.md

 ### Data Response

-The data output returns one object per hour.
+The data output returns one object per month.
 Have a look at this example:

 ```json
 {